hectorchanht/defi-widgets-ht/docs/sign-steps.rst

 ------------------------------------------------------------------------------

-Continue the execution at the current step
+continueCurrentSignSteps
 ==========================================

-Developer can continue the current continuous sign steps at current step using the ``continueCurrentSignSteps`` method
+Continue the execution at the current step

 .. _example-1: